genilab/genilab.github.io/docs/EXERCISES.md

 ## Course Exercises

 These exercises are designed to mirror real-world business scenarios and challenges, showcasing how Generative Intelligence Systems are being applied across various industries.
-Each task will help you build practical skills by engaging with solutions rooted in industry frameworks and best practices.
+The tasks will help you build practical skills by engaging with solutions rooted in industry frameworks and best practices.

 What to Expect:
 * Hands-on problem-solving using Generative Intelligence Systems.